emin-grbo/WWDCLounges/index.md

 ### A:
 AsyncImage uses the shared URLSession , and so uses the shared URLCache.
 There’s currently no support for customizing the cache.

-If that’s something you’d like support for though, feel free to file feedback with that request :slightly_smiling_face:
+If that’s something you’d like support for though, feel free to file feedback with that request

 ---